ferrarif1/RoundOneLeger/README.en.md

 # RoundOneLeger

 ## Overview
-RoundOneLeger is a full-stack asset ledger system that centralizes inventory for IP addresses, devices, personnel, and supporting audit data.
+RoundOneLeger is a full-stack asset ledger system that centralizes inventory for IP addresses, personnel, systems, and supporting audit data while layering on collaborative workspace tooling.
 The backend is written in Go with a Gin-compatible router while the frontend uses React and Tailwind-style utilities.

 ## Key Features
-- **Ledger management APIs** for IPs, devices, personnel, and systems with support for manual CRUD, ordering, and tag metadata.
+- **Ledger management APIs** for IPs, personnel, and systems with support for manual CRUD, ordering, and tag metadata.
 - **Excel import/export pipeline** that can normalize header variations, detect IP columns via regex, and generate multi-sheet or Cartesian reports.
 - **Undo/redo history** that captures mutating operations so operators can roll back up to ten steps in either direction.
-- **Authentication and allowlisting hooks** for enrollment, nonce-based login, device fingerprint verification, and IP restrictions.
+- **Authentication and allowlisting hooks** supporting SDID wallet challenge/response logins plus optional fixed-network allowlisting.
 - **Tamper-evident audit log** endpoints capable of exporting signed chains and verifying historical integrity.
+- **Collaborative workspace UI** offering dynamic spreadsheet-style ledgers with clipboard import, Excel syncing, and an inline rich text editor for commentary or images.

 ## Architecture
 - **Backend (`cmd/server`, `internal/`)** – Go 1.22 service exposing REST endpoints through a vendored Gin shim, with typed ledger store, authentication helpers, and middleware.